 Aside from physical injuries, slip and fall victims may suffer from lost wages if they miss work to seek medical attention or recover.
 The combination of physical injury and lost wages can also lead to emotional distress due to the pain, lengthy recovery period, and expensive medical bills.

-What Kind of Compensation Can I Receive for My San Antonio Slip and Fall Claim?
+What Kind of Compensation Can I Receive for My San Antonio Slip and Fall Injury Claim?

-Call Our San Antonio Slip and Fall Injury Lawyers Today
+Call Our Slip and Fall Personal Injury Lawyers Today

-If you are the victim of a slip and fall accident, get in touch with a trustworthy San Antonio slip and fall accident attorney.
-Patino Injury and Accident Attorneys build solid cases for San Antonio slip and fall victims like you so you can receive the compensation you deserve.
+If you’re the victim of a slip and fall accident, get in touch with a trustworthy slip and fall lawyer in San Antonio today.
+Patino Law Firm’s slip and fall lawyers for personal injury build solid cases for San Antonio slip and fall victims like you, so you can receive the compensation you deserve.

-We can assess your slip and fall incident and objectively help you decide whether you have a viable claim against the other party to save you time, money, and emotional stress.
+We can assess your slip and fall incident and objectively help you decide whether you have a viable claim against the other party, saving you time, money, and emotional stress.
 Once we start your case, if efforts to settle do not lead to fruition, litigation is usually the next step.
-Litigation involves complicated legal procedures and a plethora of paperwork.
+It involves complicated legal procedures and a lot of paperwork.
 We can gather important evidence and work on your case to efficiently resolve the matter and help you recover.

-Contact one of our attorneys today at 210-646-9100 or write to us using our online contact page to ensure fair and equitable treatment throughout your legal ordeal.
+Call one of our slip and fall personal injury lawyers today at 210-646-9100 or write to us using our online contact page, and we’ll help you get the justice and compensation you deserve.